PaoloGiordani/HybridTreeBoosting.jl/docs/src/tutorials/t.md

 **The student-t loss is recommended in HTBoost.
 The Huber loss is available but not recommended.**

-As a result, the :t loss in HTBoost is, unlike the Huber loss in XGBoost and LightGBM, more accurate than the :L2 loss when residuals are leptokurtik (fat-tailed) or strongly skewed, *as long as errors are iid*.
+As a result, the :t loss in HTBoost is, unlike the Huber loss in XGBoost and LightGBM, typically more accurate than the :L2 loss when residuals are leptokurtik (fat-tailed) or strongly skewed, *as long as errors are iid*.
 If errors are heteroskedastic (i.e. if var(ε) depends on *x*) neither the Huber nor the t distributions will in general recover the true E(*y*|*x*) asymptotically.

 See the examples [Huber and t unbiased](../examples/Huber_and_t_unbiased.md) and [student t](../examples/t.md) for a slightly more detailed presentation.
 I intend to discuss these results more extensively in a paper in the near future.